This list of the best network marketing tips & tricks in the industry will help you achieve success faster.

-Just sayin’… something to consider.
+I’m just sayin’… it’s something to consider.

-Tip #5: Have Fun – Stop Taking Yourself So Freakin’ Serious
+Tip #6: Have Fun – Stop Taking Yourself So Freakin’ Serious

 If you stop taking everything so serious you’ll actually be a more effective network marketer and more effective recruiter.

 Don’t get me wrong, be very serious about doing the work necessary to build your team.

-Tip #6: Study Your Network Marketing Compensation Plan
+Tip #7: Study Your Network Marketing Compensation Plan

 It goes back to our tip about clarity.
 How can you be clear on what you want and what it will take to get there if you don’t understand how your company compensation plan works?

 What type of compensation plan is it?… Yes my friend, there is more than one type of network marketing compensation plan.

 Besides, if you don’t understand your compensation plan you won’t be able to explain it to others without confusing them.

-Tip #7: Start Right: Commit ‘Til It Hurts
+Tip #8: Start Right: Commit ‘Til It Hurts

-If you’re already in a company, this section is worth a read so you can explain to your new people how they should enter a company to have the right mindset.
+If you’re already in a company, this section is worth a read so you can explain to your new people how they should enter a company in a way that gives them a psychological advantage.

 If you haven’t joined a company yet, you need to order enough product when you get started to feel like things just got serious.